 Neither urgent nor important tasks – updated – Task list in Paymo

-TIP: Repurpose your Q4 tasks in such a way to bring value.
+TIP: Repurpose your Q4 tasks in such a way as to bring value.
 Instead of watching a one-hour compilation of cat videos, how about watching a 20-minute DIY tutorial on building a cat tree for your feline friend?
 Instead of endlessly scrolling your social media feed, call a friend.

 Step #4: Review your week

 At the end of your week, reflect on what went well and what didn’t.
 Use a few metrics — time spent, words written, average task completion rate.
 Maybe you’ve successfully finished 15/18 tasks (a 83.33% completion rate), written 3500/5000 words, and spent 7.5 hours on your report out of the 6 hours that you’ve planned initially.